 About California Watercolor

-California Watercolor specializes in 20th and 21st Century California and American paintings.
+The California Watercolor gallery specializes in 20th and 21st Century California and American paintings.
 Our gallery features famous California artists that painted from the late 1920's through the 1990's (i.e. Millard Sheets, Emil Kosa Jr., Dong Kingman, Hardie Gramatky, Ken Potter, and many more).
-We also represent a select group of extremely talented American watercolorists that are actively painting today (i.e. Carolyn Lord, Ken Goldman, Frank Eber, Steve Santmyer, David Solomon, and others).
+We also represent a select group of extremely talented American watercolorists that are actively painting today (i.e. Carolyn Lord, Ken Goldman, Steve Santmyer, David Solomon, and others).
+Please enjoy our vast online collection of California and American art, or stop by and see these paintings in person at our Southern California gallery.

 How we got started: